IHT Wealth Management LLC Has $1.20 Million Holdings in CSX Co. (NASDAQ:CSX)

 Other hedge funds and other institutional investors have also bought and sold shares of the company.
 BLB&B Advisors LLC raised its holdings in shares of CSX by 5.7% in the fourth quarter.
 BLB&B Advisors LLC now owns 96,981 shares of the transportation company’s stock valued at $8,801,000 after purchasing an additional 5,260 shares during the last quarter.
 Raymond James Trust N.A. grew its stake in shares of CSX by 75.5% in the fourth quarter.
 Raymond James Trust N.A. now owns 27,809 shares of the transportation company’s stock valued at $2,524,000 after buying an additional 11,961 shares in the last quarter.
 Grandview Asset Management LLC grew its stake in shares of CSX by 309.2% in the fourth quarter.
 Grandview Asset Management LLC now owns 19,795 shares of the transportation company’s stock valued at $1,796,000 after buying an additional 14,957 shares in the last quarter.
 Schwab Charitable Fund bought a new position in shares of CSX in the fourth quarter valued at $5,871,000.
 Finally, Kentucky Retirement Systems bought a new position in shares of CSX in the fourth quarter valued at $4,321,000.
 Institutional investors own 73.75% of the company’s stock.

 Several equities analysts recently weighed in on the stock.
-Vertical Research assumed coverage on shares of CSX in a research note on Friday, March 26th.
-They issued a “hold” rating for the company.
+Credit Suisse Group decreased their target price on shares of CSX from $114.00 to $113.00 and set an “outperform” rating for the company in a research note on Friday, January 22nd.
 Morgan Stanley raised their target price on shares of CSX from $60.00 to $62.00 and gave the company an “underweight” rating in a research note on Friday, January 22nd.
-Smith Barney Citigroup lifted their price objective on shares of CSX from $87.00 to $105.00 in a research report on Monday, January 11th.
-Credit Suisse Group reduced their price objective on shares of CSX from $114.00 to $113.00 and set an “outperform” rating for the company in a research report on Friday, January 22nd.
-Finally, Cowen lifted their price objective on shares of CSX from $84.00 to $91.00 and gave the stock a “market perform” rating in a research report on Friday, January 22nd.
+Cowen lifted their price objective on shares of CSX from $84.00 to $91.00 and gave the stock a “market perform” rating in a research report on Friday, January 22nd.
+Royal Bank of Canada reduced their price objective on shares of CSX from $102.00 to $100.00 and set an “outperform” rating for the company in a research report on Friday, January 22nd.
+Finally, Smith Barney Citigroup lifted their price objective on shares of CSX from $87.00 to $105.00 in a research report on Monday, January 11th.
 One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and sixteen have assigned a buy rating to the stock.
 The company presently has a consensus rating of “Buy” and an average target price of $90.60.

 CSX (NASDAQ:CSX) last issued its earnings results on Wednesday, January 20th.
 The transportation company reported $1.04 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.00 by $0.04.
 The firm had revenue of $2.83 billion during the quarter, compared to the consensus estimate of $2.75 billion.
 CSX had a return on equity of 22.83% and a net margin of 26.08%.
 During the same quarter in the previous year, the firm earned $0.99 earnings per share.
 On average, sell-side analysts predict that CSX Co. will post 3.61 earnings per share for the current year.